In one of the last test of my camera, I would like to share with you the night photography possibilities in this tool.

 3) You – Object – in this situation you can use extra high HDR level an make your photo slightly brighter.

 Now you can see the examples (Pic.23-27).

 There is a different situation too, like in Pic.28, where the light source is behind the photographer and main objects are very bright but the background is almost completely dark.
 In this case, you need to put extra high HDR level also.

 In another situation (Pic.29, 30) the light source is quite far from you, but everything in your view is dark.
 In this event, you mustn’t exaggerate and try to make the picture in medium HDR level only.

 High Dynamic Range may support your night photo, because it’s going to be slightly brighter.
 In many cases is easier to create a proper view especially in the dark-bright places.
 Otherwise, when you put a very high ISO and you have some brighter parts of your view it may create a noisy picture with white sky effect!
 (Pic.30,31).

 Almost every photo has been done in f3.5 18mm lens.

 5. RAW Images

-You can take the RAW images and make a various modifications with them the same like during the daylight photography.
+You can take the RAW images and make various modifications with them the same as during the daylight photography.
 Read more here.

 2013, Nikon D5300 Reference Manual, Nikon Corporation